 This plant is a really neat addition to any aquarium that does not have a very high light output because it doesn’t require much light, nutrients, or CO2.
 It has its origins in Asia but has managed to work its way around the world.
 Therefore it makes a great beginner plant for people who don’t want to put in too much work.
 It is a beautiful green plant with stalks up to 6 centimeters in width that can grow up to 30 centimeters in height, making this plant ideal for smaller fish tanks.

 The 13 plants we have listed here are all very easy to maintain and will all survive in low light and with minimal nutrients.
-For anyone looking for some good low light plants, these are definitely the best options.
+For anyone looking for some good low light plants, these are definitely some of the best low light aquarium plants in our opinion.
 All of the plants listed above don’t require very much attention in terms of CO2 supplementation and also don’t need very many nutrients or fertilizers to keep them alive.

 We tried to include as many plants as possible that herbivorous fish won’t want to eat.
 Furthermore all of the aquarium plants included here can easily be propagated by cutting of the offshoots or using the growing bulbs to make more plants.
 If you have a fish tank that only has minimal light then these low light aquarium plants are great choices and are definitely number one on our list.